Transmissible spongiform encephalopathy: First reports of scrapie in sheep

 The early history of transmissible spongiform encephalopathies is essentially the history of scrapie.
-Reports of diseases resembling prion diseases can be found in the ancient literature, but whether these disorders are actually transmissible spongiform encephalopathies is not known.
+Diseases similar to prion diseases were described in ancient texts, but it is unclear if these were truly transmissible spongiform encephalopathies.

-The ascertainable history of transmissible spongiform encephalopathies begins in the mid-1700s with a German language description of scrapie in 1750 and an English report in the British House of Commons in 1755.
+The ascertainable history of transmissible spongiform encephalopathies begins with a German language description of scrapie in 1750 and an English report in the British House of Commons in 1755.
 At the time, scrapie was better known among farmers and shepherds than veterinarians, in part because those who relied on the animals for their livelihood were encouraged to hide disease in their flocks from the authorities.
 Based on the scanty literature of the time, scrapie was present in sheep herds at least as early as 1732.

 A report by J.G.
 Leopoldt in 1750 clearly remarks that scrapie is contagious: "Therefore, the very best a shepherd can do who has caught sight of an animal that has fallen ill with scrapie, is to cull the animal and slaughter it for the nobleman's servants.
 Thus, it is advisable for a shepherd to immediately separate such an animal from the healthy live-stock, as this disease is contagious and can cause great damage to the flock".
 Nevertheless, many other causes of scrapie were suspected, including (among others) miasmata, atmospheric conditions, nutrition, age, inbreeding, and sexual characteristics of the rams.
-A more colorful illustration of the confusion of the time is a quote from the French veterinarian Roche-Lubin in 1848 (cited by Maxime Schwartz): "In our land, the causes of scrapie are excessive copulation by rams; the rough fighting in which they engage among themselves; the sustained use of feeds that arouse them; leaping; violent exertion; rapid running when chased by dogs; loud thunder; bright sunshine in the first few days after shearing; and the frequent recurrence of heat among infertile [females]."
+The confusion is clearly shown in a quote from the French veterinarian Roche-Lubin in 1848 (cited by Maxime Schwartz): "In our land, the causes of scrapie are excessive copulation by rams; the rough fighting in which they engage among themselves; the sustained use of feeds that arouse them; leaping; violent exertion; rapid running when chased by dogs; loud thunder; bright sunshine in the first few days after shearing; and the frequent recurrence of heat among infertile [females]."

 Discovery of spongiform change in scrapie

 Another key event in the history of transmissible spongiform encephalopathies was the discovery of spongiform change (vacuolation) in the nervous system of sheep by Charles Besnoit and colleagues in the late 1890s.
 Prior investigations had failed to identify pathologic features that were linked to the disease.
-The realization that vacuolation is a characteristic of scrapie was a critical step toward the pathological definition of the transmissible spongiform encephalopathies in general.
+Recognizing this brain damage as a key feature of scrapie was a critical step toward the pathological definition of the transmissible spongiform encephalopathies in general.